Milledge Luke Bonham

-Milledge Luke Bonham (December 25, 1813 – August 27, 1890) was an American politician and Congressman.
-He was later the 70th Governor of South Carolina from 1862 until 1864, and a Confederate General during the American Civil War.
+Milledge Luke Bonham (December 25, 1813 – August 27, 1890) was an American politician and U.S. representative.
+He was later the 70th governor of South Carolina from 1862 until 1864, and a Confederate General during the American Civil War.

 Early life and career

 Bonham was born near Redbank (now Saluda), South Carolina, the son of Maryland native Capt.
 James Bonham and Sophie Smith Bonham, the niece of Capt.
 James Butler, who was the head of an illustrious South Carolina family.
-Milledge was a 1st cousin once removed to Andrew Pickens Butler.
+Milledge was a first cousin once removed of Andrew Pickens Butler.
 He was a descendant of an Englishman named Thomas Butler, who arrived to the American colonies in the 1600s.

 He attended private schools in the Edgefield District and at Abbeville.
-He graduated with honors from South Carolina College at Columbia in 1834.
-He served as Captain and adjutant general of the South Carolina Brigade in the Seminole War in Florida in 1836.
+Bonham graduated with honors from South Carolina College at Columbia in 1834, and served as Captain and adjutant general of the South Carolina Brigade in the Seminole War in Florida in 1836.
 That same year, his older brother James Butler Bonham died at the Battle of the Alamo.

 Bonham studied law and was admitted to the bar, in 1837, and commenced practice in Edgefield.
 During the Mexican–American War, he was lieutenant colonel (from March 1847) and colonel (from August 1847) of the 12th US Infantry Regiment.
 Two other members of his regiment, Major Maxcy Gregg and Captain Abner Monroe Perrin, would also become generals in the Civil War.
 After he returned home, Bonham was the major general of the South Carolina Militia.
-Entering politics, he served in the state house of representatives from 1840 to 1843.
+Entering politics, he served in the state house of representatives from 1840 to 1844.
 He married Ann Patience Griffin on November 13, 1845.

-Bonham was solicitor of the southern circuit of South Carolina from 1848 to 1857.
-He was elected as a Democrat to the Thirty-fifth United States Congress (succeeding his cousin, Preston Smith Brooks) and the Thirty-sixth United States Congress, and served from March 4, 1857, until his retirement on December 21, 1860.
+Bonham was solicitor of the southern circuit of South Carolina from 1848 to 1857, and was then elected as a Democrat to the Thirty-fifth United States Congress (succeeding his cousin, Preston Smith Brooks) and the Thirty-sixth United States Congress, and served from March 4, 1857, until withdrawing on December 21, 1860 following South Carolina's secession from the Union.